 CSWH Expansion Area and Eelgrass Habitat Area.
-There are no existing residential neighborhoods or communities within or in close proximity to either the CSWH Expansion Area.
-During construction, access to the waters contained within and adjacent to this site would be restricted or prohibited, thereby impeding recreational uses of the area.
+There are no existing residential neighborhoods or communities within or in close proximity to either the CSWH Expansion Area or the Eelgrass Habitat Area.
+During construction, access to the waters contained within, and adjacent to, these sites would be restricted or prohibited, thereby impeding recreational uses of the area.
 Additionally, increases in construction-related water turbidity could reduce fishing opportunities and the quality of swimming and water play activities along Cabrillo Beach and the Cabrillo Beach Fishing Pier.
-However, as addressed under Impact LU-3, above, construction at this site would affect no more than 6.5 acres at any given time, and a minimum of approximately 319 acres in the vicinity of construction-related activities would be maintained for use by recreational vessels and water-based recreational uses; as such, adequate areas for water-based recreational activities within the Port would be available during construction.
-Additionally, as addressed in Section 3.11 (Recreation), construction at this site would ultimately provide 50 acres of improved habitat for fish species, thereby enhancing and creating more long-term recreational fishing opportunities. due to the temporary nature of construction related activities, disposal activities would not substantially disrupt the recreational uses of the area.
+However, due to the temporary nature of construction-related activities, disposal activities would not substantially disrupt the recreational uses of the area.
 The permanent presence of the Eelgrass Habitat Area dike would have no effects on surrounding land uses, however potential impacts to recreational activities in this area are addressed in Section 3.11 of this SEIS/SEIR.